-Using it as guidance to make significant, long-term decisions which enables profit while minimising the negative impacts of commercialisation.
+Using it as guidance to make significant, long-term decisions that enable profit while minimising the negative impacts of commercialisation.

-Giving back to the communities and in some respects, leaving environments in a better shape compared to when they first set-up shop.
+Giving back to the communities and in some respects, leaving environments in better shape compared to when they first set up shop.

-Companies who are exemplars of this way of working are Unilever and Patagonia.
+Companies that are exemplars of this way of working are Unilever and Patagonia.
 CSR has driven and shaped these organisations at EVERY conceivable level.